cgalezo-meli/be_java_hisp_w24_g03/README.md

 ## Acknowledgements

-Gratitude to the [Playground Digital House](https://playground.digitalhouse.com/) team and [Mercado Libre](https://mercadolibre.com/) for allowing us to learn every day.ç
+Gratitude to the [Playground Digital House](https://playground.digitalhouse.com/) team and [Mercado Libre](https://mercadolibre.com/) for allowing us to learn every day.